 At 15th level, the thief can take 10 on Sleight of Hand skill checks even if stress and distractions would normally prevent her from doing so.

 At 16th level, a thief can reroll any skill check as long as it is a class skill in which she is trained.
 She must take the second result, even if it is worse.
 She can use this ability no more than once per minute.

 Hide in Plain Sight (Ex)

 At 17th level, the thief can use the Stealth skill even while being observed.

 Shadow Step (Su)

-At 19th level, as a move action, the thief can step into the shadows and appear out of a shadow within 30 feet.
+At 19th level, as a move action, the thief can step into an area of dim light or darkness, which transports him along a coiling path of shadowstuff to another dim or dark location within 30 feet.

 Master Strike (Ex)

 Upon reaching 20th level, a thief becomes incredibly deadly when dealing sneak attack damage.
 Each time the thief deals sneak attack damage, she can choose one of the following three effects: the target can be put to sleep for 1d4 hours, paralyzed for 2d6 rounds, or slain.
 Regardless of the effect chosen, the target receives a Fortitude save to negate the additional effect.
 The DC of this save is equal to 10 + half of the thief’s level + her Intelligence modifier.
 Once a creature has been the target of a master strike, regardless of whether or not the save is made, that creature is immune to that thief’s master strike for 24 hours.
 Creatures that are immune to sneak attack damage are also immune to this ability.